O-ESD: Open-hardware for

 Documents

-All public documents related to O-ESD can be found in self-hosted git repository.
+The raw documents can be found in our self-hosted (Forgejo) git repository.

 Acknowledgment